 When the conditions reach the point that the premises are no longer habitable and the landlord has not fixed the underlying issues, Section 1942 of the California Civil Code allows the tenant to abandon the property under the principle of constructive eviction.
 This merely means that the landlord has effectively evicted the tenant by not ensuring that the premises are habitable.
 This remedy is not something to be undertaken lightly, however, as the tenant will be held accountable to the lease if the situation does not warrant abandonment of the property.

 Landlord and tenant law can be complex.
 It often requires thorough documentation and a precise understanding of the issues at hand.
 An experienced and skilled attorney is often necessary to preserve a tenant’s rights and ensure that a favorable outcome is obtained.
 If you are facing uninhabitable conditions and your landlord is not cooperating, you may need an attorney to help you.
-The legal professionals at Willoughby Brod have helped tenants in the San Francisco area get the results they deserve for years.
+The legal professionals at Brod Law Firm have helped tenants in the San Francisco area get the results they deserve for years.
 Set up your initial consultation by calling us at 800-427-7020 or by clicking here to see what we can do for you.

 (image courtesy of Jared Erondu)